jakubkrawiec/jrp/README.md

 # JRP Project: Discrete Choice Experiment

-This repository contains the files and scripts necessary to run a **Survey Experiment Application** using R and the `shiny` package.
+This repository contains the files and scripts necessary to run a **DCE Application** using R and the `shiny` package.
 The project is set up for designing, implementing, and analyzing choice experiments.

 ---